sadahacks/AIH-SocialApp/README.md

 # AIH-SocialApp

-AIH-Academic Information Hub is Social App, actually, this app is developed for academia.
-It's a platform in which they can post their articles, Researches, post knowledge for others, and also they can chat with each other and make groups.
+AIH-Academic Information Hub is Social App, which developed in Android Studio using JAVA.
+Actually, this app is developed for academia.
+This App gives a platform to academia in which they can post their articles, Researches, post knowledge for others, and also they can chat with each other and make groups.

 <B>Signin Activity</B>